perlahjartardottir/Fraunhofer/README.md

 <a name='jshint-uglify'>Jshint and Uglify</a>
 --------------
 JSHint was used to detect errors and potential problems in the JavaScript code.
 Uglify was used in this project to minify all JavaScript files.
 This is done so that the website is as quick as it can possibly be, since the computer in the lab is outdated and the internet connection might get slow this is very important.
-While developing it is better to include the JavaScript file you are making changes on in the HTML/PHP views, since compiling with uglify takes a few seconds and if you are making a lot of small changes and testing them those seconds add up quickly.
+While developing it is better to include the JavaScript file you are making changes to in the HTML/PHP views, since compiling with uglify takes a few seconds and if you are making a lot of small changes and testing them those seconds add up quickly.
 A more detailed guide on how to make changes on JavaScript code can be found [here](#uglify-guide).
 To run those tools we used Grunt.

 <a name='getting-started'>Getting started</a>
 ===============